MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 getbestblockhash
   Returns the hash of the best (tip) block in the longest blockchain. getblock "blockhash" ( verbose )
-  If verbosity is 0, returns a string that is serialized, hex-encoded data for block 'hash'.
-If verbosity is 1, returns an Object with information about block <hash>.
-If verbosity is 2, returns an Object with information about block <hash> and information about each transaction. getblockchaininfo
+  If verbose is false, returns a string that is serialized, hex-encoded data for block 'hash'.
+If verbose is true, returns an Object with information about block <hash>. getblockchaininfo
   Returns an object containing various state info regarding blockchain processing. getblockcount